open-xml-templating/docxtemplater/docs/source/cli.rst

 This section is about the commandline interface of docxtemplater.

-To install the cli, please use this command :
+To install the cli, please use this command:

 npm install -g docxtemplater-cli